Key Stage 4

 Learners who achieve this technical award qualification could progress onto level 3 qualifications and A Levels, such as:

 - Level 3 Applied General Certificate in Art & Design

 - A Level Art & Design: Graphic Communication.

 It may also be useful to those studying qualifications in the following sectors:

 - design and technology

 - art and design

 - creative media.

-If post-16 is not for you, employers will value the GCSE Graphic Design Qualification as it develops creative, technical and transferable skills.
+If post-16 is not for you, employers will value this Qualification as it develops creative, technical and transferable skills.